Reinforz/twitter-oauth2-blog/README.md

 }
 ```

-Before doing any of that make sure we the Twitter oauth client secret in our `.env` file.
-We will also add a jwt secret there so that we can encrypt the cookie we send to the client.
+Before doing any of that make sure we the Twitter OAuth client secret in our `.env` file.
+We will also add a JWT secret there so that we can encrypt the cookie we send to the client.
 The final `.env` file should look like this:
 ```env
 DATABASE_URL=postgres://postgres:postgres@localhost:5432/twitter-oauth2
 CLIENT_URL=http://www.localhost:3000